nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Summary

-Nervos CKB provides a common knowledge layer for an exciting decentralized application platform.
+Nervos CKB provides a common knowledge layer for a next generation decentralized application platform.
 The design of Nervos CKB focuses on states, with a more general storage model, more balanced incentives, and a more scalable architecture for decentralized applications.

 ## References